2qx/awesome-bitcoin-cash/CONTRIBUTING.md

 - Projects and apps should be functional and ideally have usage by the community.
 - Projects which are large and multifaceted may appear in multiple places, but the same link should never be duplicated.
 - Everything should be awesome: open-source, functional, uses Bitcoin Cash, have documentation and tests, or has most of these.
-- You should not suggest a project you created.
+- You should not submit a project you created or contributed to, rather, it should be promoted to the wider community.
+However, there is an awesome loophole if your pull request is submitted two days before or after the code freeze preceding a chain hard-fork.

 ## Formatting